elastic/anonymize-it/README.md

 >>> f.file_path()
 '/break/Congress.json'
 ```
+2) Hash-based: Uses a unique user/customer ID as a salt to anonymize fields.
+This method is suitable when anonymization of data needs to be performed regularly and/or if correlation of data from different sources is crucial.

+E.g.: A user wants to anonymize network events and process events stored in two separate indices but wants to correlate all activity for a particular host even after anonymization

 # Disclaimer

 `anonymize-it` is intended to serve as a tool to replace real data values with sensical artificial ones such that the semantics of the data are retained.
 It is not intended to be used for anonymization requirements of GDPR policies, but rather to aid pseudonymization efforts.
-There may also be some collisions in high cardinality datasets.
+There may also be some collisions in high cardinality datasets on using the Faker implementation.

 # Instructions for use